Xennet/xennetdocs/README.md

 1 Jul 2014: Note, SDD document available here https://docs.google.com/document/d/1Y-JKJtJrnGpEISgpEpGKqwmW-atg0_Uk2rJAH5YpaLc/edit?usp=sharing

-**Please refer to http://Zennet.io for more updated information.**
+**Please refer to http://zennet.io for more updated information.**

 We present Zennet, a Decentralized Application offering an automatic virtualization free-market.
 Not to be confused with XEN, a successful virtualization software.
-We also present XenFS, a distributed high-performance filesystem implemented over Zennet, and Xentube, a video streaming and distribution system built over XenFS.
+We also present ZenFS, a distributed high-performance filesystem implemented over Zennet, and ZenTube, a video streaming and distribution system built over ZenFS.

 **Table of Contents**